Acorn Computers: 1983–1985: Acorn Computer Group

 The BBC Micro sold well—so much so that Acorn's profits rose from £3000 in 1979 to £8.6 million in July 1983.
 In September 1983, CPU shares were liquidated and Acorn was floated on the Unlisted Securities Market as Acorn Computer Group plc, with Acorn Computers Ltd. as the microcomputer division.
 With a minimum tender price of 120p, the group came into existence with a market capitalisation of about £135 million.
 CPU founders Hermann Hauser and Chris Curry's stakes in the new company were worth £64m and £51m, respectively.
-Ten percent of the equity was placed on the market, with the money raised from the flotation "mainly" directed towards establishing US and German subsidiaries (the flotation raising around £13.4 million), although some was directed towards research and product development.
+Ten per cent of the equity was placed on the market, with the money raised from the flotation "mainly" directed towards establishing US and German subsidiaries (the flotation raising around £13.4 million), although some was directed towards research and product development.

 By the end of 1984, Acorn Computer Group was organised into several subsidiary companies.
 Acorn Computers Limited was responsible for the management of the microcomputer business, research and development, and UK sales and marketing, whereas Acorn Computer Corporation and Acorn Computers International Limited dealt with sales to the US and to other international markets respectively.
 Acorn Computers (Far East) Limited focused on component procurement and manufacturing with some distribution responsibilities in local markets.
 Acornsoft Limited was responsible for development, production and marketing of software for Acorn's computer range.
 Vector Marketing Limited was established to handle distribution-related logistics and the increasing customer support burden.
 As part of Acorn's office automation aspirations, conducting "advanced software research and development", Acorn Research Center Incorporated was established in Palo Alto, California.
 Acorn Leasing Limited rounded out the portfolio.

 New RISC architecture

 Even from the time of Acorn's earliest systems, the company was considering how to move on from the 6502 processor, introducing a Motorola 6809 processor card for its System 3 and System 4 models.
 Several years later in 1985, the Acorn Communicator employed the 16-bit 65816 processor as a step up from the 6502.

 The IBM PC was launched on 12 August 1981.
 Although a version of that machine was aimed at the enthusiast market much like the BBC Micro, its real area of success was business.
 The successor to the PC, the XT (eXtended Technology) was introduced in early 1983.
 The success of these machines and the variety of Z80-based CP/M machines in the business sector demonstrated that it was a viable market, especially given that sector's ability to cope with premium prices.
 The development of a business machine looked like a good idea to Acorn.
-A development programme was started to create a business computer using Acorn's existing technology—the BBC Micro mainboard, the Tube and second processors to give CP/M, MS-DOS and Unix (Xenix) workstations.
+A development programme was started to create a business computer using Acorn's existing technology: the BBC Micro mainboard, the Tube and second processors to give CP/M, MS-DOS and Unix (Xenix) workstations.